telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 ## HTTP Version Specifics

 Fiddler Everywhere supports HTTP/1.x and HTTP/2 traffic capture and composing.
 When handling HTTP/2 requests, note the following specifics.
+The Fiddler Everywhere application has [dedicated columns]({%slug web-sessions-list%}#columns) to show the HTTP version for the current session.
+The columns are called **Client HTTP version** (which indicates the version used between the client app and Fiddler) and **Remote HTTP version** (which indicates the version used between Fiddler and the remote endpoint).
+Based on the information from the HTTP-related columns, you can create filters and rules to modify the traffic.

 - The HTTP/2 support in Fiddler Everywhere is enabled by default.
 If needed, it can be disabled [through the **Connections** menu]({%slug connections-submenu%}).